lichen-community-systems/Flocking/README.md

 other synthesis engines.
 In the future, this JSON-based format will also enable better authoring tools and synthesis environments to be built on top of Flocking.

-Flocking is light on dependencies--no classical inheritance systems or other funny stuff to buy into.
-Just plain old objects and functions. jQuery is there to provide a bit of extra help, but you're free to pick the frameworks and tools you love the best.

 Community
 ---------